scikit-plots/scikit-plots/scikitplot/annoy/_maintenance/lessons.md

   exception conversion) — a stale "except +" claim hides the real fault model.
 - **Verified by:** the static_assert compiles; runtime del under partial init, double-release, and mmap-backed state never crashes.

+### Rule L-ERROR-LISTS-ACCEPTED — invalid-value errors must reflect ALL accepted values
+- **When:** raising an error for an invalid enum-like argument that accepts aliases/synonyms.
+- **Then:** the message must list the canonical values AND make clear that documented aliases are accepted (with examples or a pointer to the full list), and all error sites for the same argument must agree.
+Don't imply a narrower accepted set than the code actually allows.
+- **Verified by:** every accepted value/alias works; the error lists the canonical set and references aliases; all error sites share identical text.

+### Rule L-NO-COMPILE-TIME-ISA-LANDMINE — CPU-feature fast paths must be runtime-chosen
+- **When:** a header selects a hardware-accelerated implementation (F16C, AVX, AVX512) behind a compile-time macro (`#if defined(__F16C__)`), AND the build uses numpy-style `cpu-dispatch` that compiles high-ISA variants.
+- **Then:** the accelerated code can be baked into dispatch variants and SIGILL on hosts (incl. virtualized) that report but don't honor the sub-ISA.
+Compile BOTH the portable and accelerated forms and choose at RUNTIME via a CPU probe (`__builtin_cpu_supports`), keeping the portable path proven-equivalent; and constrain `cpu-dispatch` for the extension until that lands.
+- **Verified by:** the portable path matches the accelerated path bit-for-bit; a capability probe reports the active tier + real precision width.

+### Rule L-RUNTIME-CPU-DISPATCH (implements L-NO-COMPILE-TIME-ISA-LANDMINE)
+- **When:** a header offers a CPU-feature fast path (F16C/AVX/…) and the build uses cpu-dispatch that compiles high-ISA variants.
+- **Then:** compile the accelerated function with `__attribute__((target("...")))` ALONGSIDE a portable fallback, and select at runtime via a cached `__builtin_cpu_supports(...)`.
+Never gate the fast path on a bare `#if defined(__FEATURE__)`, which bakes it into dispatch variants and SIGILLs on hosts that don't honor the sub-ISA.
+- **Verified by:** header compiles with AND without the `-mFEATURE` flag; the fallback matches the accelerated path bit-for-bit; the previously-crashing suite passes.

+### Rule L-HONEST-CAPABILITY-REPORT — never over-report a type's support
+- **When:** exposing which numeric types/dtypes a build supports.
+- **Then:** report the ACTUAL compiled tier + real precision width; an emulated type must self-identify (float128-as-long-double), an unavailable one must say so with zero width (never a silent alias), and `usable_as_dtype` must match what the constructor actually accepts (cross-check in tests).
+- **Verified by:** report's usable set == set the Index accepts; unavailable tiers have size 0; the gate compiles with the optional-backend flag both present/absent.

+### Rule L-DUAL-CONFIG-DATA-TYPES — pxd.in and pyx.in data_types must match
+- **When:** adding/removing an element type in the generated dtype dispatch.
+- **Then:** update BOTH `annoylib.pyx.in` AND `annoylib.pxd.in` `data_types`
+  lists (the pyx generates typedef cimports the pxd must declare), AND every hard static_assert whitelist that lists T (`is_valid_data_type`, the HammingWrapper interface assert).
+A mismatch fails as "<Typedef>.pxd not found" or a static_assert on the new type.
+- **Verified by:** the new dtype constructs across all metrics; supported_dtypes() usable set matches Index acceptance; ring green.

+### Rule L-CAPABILITY-MATCHES-DISPATCH — report usability from the dispatch, not a proxy
+- **When:** a capability report says whether a dtype is usable.
+- **Then:** base `usable_as_dtype` on what the dispatch actually accepts (here the data_types matrix always includes float80, so it is always usable).
+Do not gate it on an unrelated proxy macro (e.g. distinctness from another type), which desyncs the report from reality on some platforms.
+- **Verified by:** reported-usable set == set the constructor accepts, on every target platform.

+### Rule L-NO-ORPHAN-INCLUDE — every .pxi must be consumed or removed
+- **When:** a `.pxi` (or similar static include) is present and/or `fs.copyfile`'d in meson.
+- **Then:** confirm a Cython `include "<file>.pxi"` directive actually pulls it in.
+  An un-included `.pxi` is dead: its constants drift from the real code and mislead maintainers.
+Remove it from the source AND the build surface, or add + test a real inclusion path.
+- **Verified by:** `tests/test_no_orphan_pxi.py` (no `.pxi` without a matching `include`); the module builds after removal.

+### Rule L-NATIVE-ERR-OWNER — native char* errors go through ScopedError
+- **When:** calling a native `bool fn(..., char** error)` bridge from Cython.
+- **Then:** pass `&err.err` from a `ScopedError` (RAII) rather than a raw `char* error` freed by hand.
+Manual `free()` is bypassed by any early-return or exception on the path, leaking the strdup'd string.
+Applies to save/load/build/ unbuild/serialize/add_item — migrate raw sites when touched.
+- **Verified by:** no `free(error)` in the migrated region; repeated-failure test stays crash-free; error messages unchanged.

+### Rule L-STRICT-COMPILE-OWN-CODE — check hand-written C++ under strict warnings separately
+- **When:** a hand-written header is compiled inside a generated TU that carries blanket `-Wno-*` suppressions (e.g. Cython-generated `.pyx.cpp`).
+- **Then:** also compile the hand-written headers ALONE (instantiating templates) under strict warnings with `-Werror` on the actionable categories (unused-result, return-type, uninitialized).
+Blanket suppression on the shared TU otherwise hides real defects like ignored syscall results.
+Note: `(void)fn()` does NOT silence GCC `warn_unused_result` — consume the value (`if (fn()!=0){}`).
+- **Verified by:** `tests/test_warning_budget.cpp` compiles -Werror-clean on the actionable categories; documented benign budget for the rest.

+### Rule L-PRIVATE-CIMPORT-SURFACE — auto-generated .pxd is not a stable API
+- **When:** a generated `.pxd` exposing template-dispatch typedefs is installed.
+- **Then:** state explicitly in the template header that the cimport surface is a PRIVATE implementation detail with no ABI-stability guarantee, point downstream users at the Python API, and scope its install (devel tag).
+Auto-generated dispatch names change whenever the type matrix changes, so they must not be presented as a stable public cimport API.
+- **Verified by:** the generated/installed `.pxd` carries the policy statement (`test_pxd_abi_policy.py`).

+### Rule L-SINGLE-CANONICAL-TEMPLATE — one built template, guarded
+- **When:** a generated source has a `.in` template that the build selects.
+- **Then:** ensure NO near-duplicate sibling template exists in the built package dir.
+A non-built twin lets a fix land where it never ships (and drifts stale).
+  Delete duplicates; keep only quarantined copies clearly outside the build dir.
+- **Verified by:** `test_single_canonical_template.py`.

+### Rule L-GIL-RELEASE-NOT-THREAD-SAFE — "releases GIL" != "thread-safe"
+- **When:** documenting a method that runs native work under `with nogil`.
+- **Then:** do NOT call it "thread-safe" on that basis.
+Releasing the GIL lets OTHER threads run; it does not synchronize access to the same object.
+State the concurrency policy explicitly (which same-instance overlaps are safe vs UB) and only test the supported cases (independent instances; concurrent reads on a built, non-mutated index).
+- **Verified by:** `test_concurrency_policy.py`; docstrings state the policy.